A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 The best way to clean each one of these pans after each use is a two-step process:

-• Step 1: Clean the food off your pan by heating it on the hob until it is hot.
-Then run very warm or hot water from the sink over it (be careful of the steam).
-Wipe it clean with a soft brush, cloth or soap-free sponge.
-For stuck-on bits, a paste of bicarbonate of soda and water is a great substitute for washing-up liquid; just make sure not to scrub with a harsh scourer.
-Wipe dry with a tea towel.
+• Step 1: Heat your emptied pan on the hob for a few minutes, then transfer to the sink and run very warm or hot water over it (be careful of the steam).
+Wipe the pan clean with a soft brush or soap-free sponge.
+If food is stuck-on, or if you just want a thorough clean, dilute some bicarbonate of soda with water to create a paste.
+Use that as you would washing-up liquid.
+When done, wipe dry with a tea towel.

-• Step 2: Return the pan to the hob over medium heat.
-Wait until the sides of the pan get hot, then add a very small amount of neutral oil and rub it all over the base with cloth or kitchen roll.
-Make sure the oil is completely thin and invisible—an excess of oil will cause sticky blotches to form.
+• Step 2: Return the pan to the hob and set the heat to medium.
+Add a very small amount of neutral oil and rub it all over the base with cloth or kitchen roll.
+Make sure the oil is completely thin and invisible; an excess of oil will cause sticky blotches to form.
 Keep wiping until it looks like there is no oil left.
 Increase the heat to medium-high and leave on the burner for a few moments, until you see a little bit of smoke.
 Then turn off the burner, let the pan cool, and store it in a dry place.

-Cast iron pans, like the Lodge Chef Collection Skillet (above), work just as well in the oven as they do on the hob.
+Select cast iron pans, like the Lodge Chef Collection Skillet (above), work in the oven and the hob.

 Cast Iron Pans

-Cast iron cookware is most popular in the United States, which is where the two cast iron brands we carry—Lodge and Finex—are made.
-It is made by pouring molten iron into pre-shaped pan moulds.
+Cast iron cookware is made by pouring molten iron into pre-shaped pan moulds.
 While Lodge handles are typically part of the mould, Finex handles, made of stainless steel, are securely attached to the base with rivets.
+Our Sweden-made cast iron pans from Skeppshult have removable wooden handles that can be screwed on or off.
+The advantage of having stainless steel or wooden handles is that they stay cool on the hob as you cook.

-While styles of cast iron pans vary, for the most part, they are thick and black.
-The most classic piece of cast iron cookware is the skillet, essentially a frying pan with straighter sides (for more surface area) and shorter handles.
+While styles of cast iron pans vary, for the most part, cast iron pans are thick and black.
+The most classic piece of cast iron cookware is the skillet, which is essentially a frying pan with straighter, taller sides (for more surface area) and shorter handles.

 De Buyer Mineral B pans must be seasoned before use to remove the protective beeswax coating.